Connect with others who understand.

 What’s the Life Expectancy With hATTR Amyloidosis?

-Medically reviewed by Richard LoCicero, M.D.
+Medically reviewed by Chiara Rocchi, M.D.

 Written by Emily Wagner, M.S.

-• Life expectancy with hereditary transthyretin (hATTR) amyloidosis depends on the specific gene mutation you have and your age at diagnosis.
+• Life expectancy with hereditary transthyretin (hATTR) amyloidosis depends on the specific gene mutation (changes) you have and your age at diagnosis.

 • New treatments are helping more people live longer with hATTR amyloidosis.

-Fortunately, new treatments are extending the life span of those living with hATTR amyloidosis.
+Fortunately, new treatments are extending the lifespan of those living with hATTR amyloidosis.
 These therapies help stabilize TTR proteins or stop your liver from making them, which prevents fibrils from collecting in your organs and causing dysfunction.
 Read on to learn how the life expectancy of those with hATTR amyloidosis has improved in recent years.

 How Genetic Mutations Influence Life Expectancy

-New Treatments Extend Life Span in hATTR Amyloidosis
+New Treatments Extend Lifespan in hATTR Amyloidosis

-Although liver transplants are a highly effective treatment, there aren’t enough donors available to meet the needs of those with other liver diseases.
-Fortunately, the U.S. Food and Drug Administration (FDA) has approved new therapies in recent years, improving the quality of life for people living with hATTR amyloidosis.
+Although liver transplants are a very effective treatment, there aren’t enough donors available to meet the needs of people with other liver diseases.
+Fortunately, the U.S. Food and Drug Administration (FDA) has approved new hATTR amyloidosis therapies in recent years.

 These treatments were approved in just the past several years, so data on their long-term effects on survival is limited.
 As more people with hATTR amyloidosis begin treatment and stay on it longer, more studies can be performed to determine whether these drugs improve life expectancy.

-Medication Improved Survival Rates
+Medications Have Improved Survival Rates

 Other Factors That Influence Prognosis With hATTR Amyloidosis